[Most articles can be downloaded; if you see no download form, write to us.]

 We are not supposed to be a people of mortifications whipping ourselves with the chains of mental self-flagellations, beating ourselves for our sins (“through my fault, through my fault, through my most grievous fault”).
 Although recognizing our sins and expiating them through prayers and penances is holy, it is only a first step toward greater holiness.
 It is more important to focus on reconciliation with God than on the grievousness of our faults, and on the mercy of God who responds to our humble repentance with gifts of grace and with dancing and delight, who lifts us up as on wings of eagles, and who gives us more than we can ask for or imagine.

 This is the faith that can change the world!
 Does the world need to repent?
 Yes of course!
 Does it need chastisements and punishments from an avenging Christ?
 Yes indeed, but that is not what Christ chooses to do.
 “I came not to condemn the world but to save it” (John 3:17).
-You and I are his presence on earth, his hands reaching out to others, his feet going out to where the people who need conversion can be found, and his voice calling out to those who are lost in the lies and sins of worldliness, his compassionate voice inviting them to a faith that is very attractive.
+You and I are his presence on earth, his hands reaching out to others, his feet going out to where the people who need conversion can be found, and his voice calling out to those who are lost in the lies and sins of worldliness, his compassionate voice inviting them to a faith that is full of hope and is very attractive.

 Only an attractive faith can attract people to Christ.
 Only the witness of hope, which lifts the spirits to joy, which is a fruit of life in the Holy Spirit (see Galatians 5:22), can successfully invite others to taste and see the goodness of God.
 Only the glorious wonder of the miracle of bread and wine becoming Christ himself in the Eucharist can nourish the holiness that we wish the world would have – and this happens only when we are fully alive in the glory of God that is given to us in the Eucharist.

 How will you choose to live this day?
 May we all become ever-improving testimonies of what holiness really is!